meerrec/random-notes/general/mightdo-list.md

     - Backend should do all the processing work?
 Or front end should do some of them?

 - Linked List stucture for Web Audio API

+- Drum machine or Avator generator based on Github contribution